-St. Louis' Shelby Miller (5-3, 2.02) allowed one run and struck out 24 in 20 2-3 innings while going 2-0 in his first three May starts, but he's given up six runs in 11 innings to go 0-1 in the last two.
+Shelby Miller (5-3, 2.02) will oppose Cain looking to end his recent struggles.
+After allowing one run and striking out 24 in 20 2-3 innings while going 2-0 in his first three May starts, he's given up six runs in 11 innings to go 0-1 in the last two.

 The right-hander allowed three runs in 5 1-3 innings of a 5-3 win at Dodger Stadium on Sunday.